 Unbreakable is similar to The Sixth Sense in many ways – M. Night Shyamalan again shoots it in Philadelphia, he again features Bruce Willis and a crucial element of the story is the well-etched relationship between Bruce and a young boy.
 Unbreakable is certainly well written and directed.
 The trouble with it though is M. Night Shyamalan’s kitchen sink approach – the very ordinariness and determined lack of larger-than-life affect results in a film that promises to build to something epical and grandiose in concept but leaves one unsatisfied and waiting at the end.
 One keeps wondering if the classical comic-book approach might not have suited the film better.
 The scenes with Samuel L. Jackson explaining his theories to Bruce Willis about his being a superhero and comic-books being a mythic form that relays universal truths seem quite ridiculous when you think about them.
 However, the very drabness of the M. Night Shyamalan’s kitchen sink approach is one that almost defies you to laugh at it – but the more you think about the film afterwards, the less you can help doing so.

 Bruce Willis’s character makes a surprise appearance at the end of Shyamalan’s split personality thriller Split (2017).
 Shyamalan has confirmed that James McAvoy’s split personalitied character was originally intended as part of the script for Unbreakable.
-Both characters are due to meet in the upcoming Glass (2019).
+McAvoy, Willis and Samuel L. Jackson’s characters all met up in Glass (2019).

-M. Night Shyamalan next went onto make the equally downbeat, minimalised and disappointing alien invasion film Signs (2002) and then the likes of The Village (2004), Lady in the Water (2005), The Happening (2008), The Last Airbender (2010), After Earth (2013), The Visit (2015) and Split (2017).
+M. Night Shyamalan next went onto make the equally downbeat, minimalised and disappointing alien invasion film Signs (2002) and then the likes of The Village (2004), Lady in the Water (2005), The Happening (2008), The Last Airbender (2010), After Earth (2013), The Visit (2015), Split (2017), Glass (2019) and Old (2021).
 Shyamalan also produced and conceived the story for The Night Chronicles 1: Devil (2010) and produced the tv series Wayward Pines (2015-8).
 Through most of these run M. Night Shyamalan’s familiar themes of predestination, a greater truth that exists between works of fiction and of characters coming to understand the true purpose of their lives.